-The classes were small, and for the two years, I was there I never had more than 5 classmates.
+The classes were small, and for the two years, I was there I never had more than five classmates.
 The teachers had time to focus on me, with a program built around my needs.
 This focus made a world of difference.

-My first year was difficult, it took awhile to get used to the new teaching methods and classmates.
+My first year was challenging, it took awhile to get used to the new teaching methods and classmates.
 Even here, my mom went to the school to make sure my teachers were doing their jobs.
 She ensured that the school was providing me with the resources I needed.

 By the time I was in OAC (grade 13) I was getting straight A’s.
 Even in English which had been the bane of my education in the past.
-Like my many of my friends, I applied to University and got letters of acceptances from them all.
+Like my many of my friends, I applied to University and got letters of acceptance from them all.

 For this story, it might be clear there were two very different ideas about my potential.
 The principal, who told my mother I wouldn’t graduate high school.
 The other, my mother who believed, pushed and compromised.

 The expert was wrong, and in fact, he was way off.
 He figured he knew what was possible based on his experience.
 My mother believed but didn’t have any experience.
 She resolved to do what was necessary to make me succeed.